TN 85 (02-17)

 2. Applications filed after FRA

 For RIB applications filed after FRA, we allow up to 6 months retroactivity.
 However, for those who file less than 6 months after FRA, we only pay retroactive benefits back to the month of FRA attainment.
-If a claimant is eligible and elects retroactivity, explain that starting benefits in a retroactive month at any time before age 70 will result in a permanently lower ongoing monthly benefit amount.
+If a claimant is eligible and elects retroactivity, explain the effect the retroactive payment will have on the ongoing monthly benefit amount when electing to start benefits in a retroactive month at any time before age 70 (i.e., taking the lump sum payment will permanently reduce the ongoing monthly benefit amount).

 C. Retroactivity for unreduced retirement and survivor insurance (RSI) benefits